 Journal of Agricultural and Food Chemistry authors are encouraged to submit images to be considered for use on the journal’s front cover or Supplementary Covers at the time of the submission of their revised manuscript.
 If your article is accepted for publication, your suggestion may also be selected for use on one of the journal’s covers.
+Images chosen for the front cover will be published at no cost to the author.
 If your art is selected for front cover, ACS will send you information about how to request one complimentary 18” by 24” printed poster featuring your work.

 Cover image submissions should be colorful and visually engaging, with minimal text.
 The cover image should not resemble a graphical abstract or data figure, but rather should be an artistic and scientifically accurate representation of the manuscript.

 Image files should be submitted as TIF, JPG, PNG or EPS files with a resolution of at least 300 dpi for pixel-based images.
-Images should be 8.19 in × 10.00 in. (or 20.80 cm × 25.40 cm).
-Please note that the journal title will cover the top 2.5 in.
-(6.35 cm) of the image.
+Images should be 8.19 in. wide × 10.00 in. high (or 20.80 cm × 25.40 cm).
+Please note that the journal title will cover the top 2 in.
+(5.08 cm) of the image.
 Authors should submit the cover image, along with a short, clear legend explaining the image, as supplementary files to ACS Paragon Plus with their revised manuscript.

 If you wish to be considered only for the front cover, and not a paid supplementary cover, please respond NO accordingly to the Supplementary Cover Art question in ACS Paragon Plus.
 For more information on the Supplementary Covers program, please see this webpage.
 All art submitted for consideration for a supplementary cover will also be considered for a front cover.